LinaDongXMU/FGNN/README.md

-# FGNN: Reliable prediction of the binding affinity of protein-ligand complexes with fusion of graph neural networks and 3D structure-based complex graph
+# FGNN: A scoring function tp predict the binding affinity of protein-ligand complexes

 The work has been submitted.

+And the tittle of the work is "Reliable prediction of the binding affinity of protein-ligand complexes with fusion of graph neural networks and 3D structure-based complex graph".

+## Usage of FGNN
 After download FGNN, you need to do these firstly:

 mkdir data/cache